 - Research on individual or group characteristics or behavior (including research on perception, cognition, motivation, identity, language, communication, cultural beliefs, and behavior)

-- Research employing survey, interview, oral history, focus group, program evaluation, human factors evaluation or quality assurance methodologies
+- Research employing survey, interview, focus group, program evaluation, human factors evaluation or quality assurance methodologies

 - Collection of data made from voice, video, digital or image recordings made for research purposes

 - Collection of pathological or diagnostic specimens

 - Research and demonstration projects designed to study or evaluate public benefit programs

 If you plan to undertake research in any of these areas you must submit the IRB Protocol Application, found under the Forms and Guidelines link, and any supporting materials.
 Please email these forms to email@example.com and Send one signed hard copy to the IRB chair.
 The IRB strongly reccommends that applicants read the information under Policies and Procedures prior to the submission of the IRB Protocol Application.This website provides information about IRB policies, procedures, appeals and training opportunities.If you are not sure about whether your project requires an IRB, please contact the IRB chair.